wiredhut/wiredflow/docs/common/architecture.md

 Sometimes, in order to know a tool, it's worth finding out how it's arranged internally.
 This section will help to make sense of it.
-This section was prepared by the developers for developers.
+Current page was prepared by the developers for developers.

 We have tried to organize the text, diagrams and specifications so that the reader can understand the internals of wiredflow as quickly as possible and be able to start modifying the source code.